KarimElgammal/analytics_cup_research/README.md

 ### Results

-For the Alvarez archetype, top candidates are T. Imai (Western United) at 95.7% similarity with exceptional separation (5.64m), T. Payne (Wellington Phoenix) at 93.4%, and K. Bos (Melbourne Victory) at 92.3%.
+For the Alvarez archetype, top candidates are T. Imai (Western United) at 95.7% similarity with exceptional separation (5.64m), T. Payne (Wellington Phoenix) at 93.4%, and N. Atkinson (Melbourne City) at 92.3%.
 These players exhibit Alvarez's key trait: creating danger through intelligent movement rather than dribbling.

 ![Similarity Rankings](assets/similarity_rankings.png)